 - The pros and cons of using an early detection pregnancy test kit

 - What does a faint line on an ultra sensitive pregnancy test mean?

 What is the difference between an early pregnancy test & an ultra-early detection pregnancy test?

 Why do you not have early pregnancy test strips below 10mIU sensitivity?

 10miu sensitivity is as low as you can go without the pregnancy test giving significant and recurrent false positive results.
 This is because hcg is secreted by other tissues and not just placental tissue.
 This may be in very low amounts, but a urine pregnancy test detecting much below 10miu will demonstrate this hormone in a subgroup of women.
 They would have permanently positive pregnancy tests throughout their fertile years.
-10miu is as low as the current technology can go without becoming inaccurate.
+10miu hcg is as low as the current technology for early detection pregnancy tests can go without becoming inaccurate.

 How soon can I do an early detection pregnancy test?